SofaPirate/Plaquette/docs/Engine.rst

 .. code:: cpp

   void begin() {
-    myEngine.sampleRate(100); // Target sample rate: 100 Hz
+    myEngine.sampleRate(100); // Target sample rate: 100 Hz.
   }

   void loop() {
-    if (!myEngine.step()) // Guard condition
+    if (!myEngine.step()) // Guard condition.
-      return; // Exit the loop
+      return; // Exit the loop.

-    // The operations below will be performed at ~100 Hz if (button)
+    // The operations below will be performed at ~100 Hz. if (button)
       wave >> led;
     ...